-The project team will use scoring criteria to select 10 municipalities in the ComEd service territory with high potential for adoption of GSI.
-Municipal leaders in each selected community will then be interviewed to better understand the likelihood of adoption of GSI, the level of intervention needed for adoption, and how income eligible customer and business participation can be prioritized in these cities.
-The team will also model GSI energy saving potential and non-energy impacts including economic development, public safety and environmental health.
-Finally, the team will create customer journey maps to demonstrate the process of, and best practices for, building strong relationships with municipalities and water utilities.
-A report will be produced and recommendations made on whether ComEd should consider a GSI-centered offering for municipalities.
+The project team used scoring criteria to select 10 municipalities in the ComEd service territory with high potential for adoption of GSI.
+Municipal leaders in each selected community were interviewed to better understand the likelihood of adoption of GSI, the level of intervention needed for adoption, and how income eligible customer and business participation can be prioritized in these cities.
+The team modeled GSI energy saving potential and non-energy impacts including economic development, public safety and environmental health.
+Finally, the team created customer journey maps to demonstrate the process of, and best practices for, building strong relationships with municipalities and water utilities.